 In the next dialog, you are prompted for the installation location.
 I recommend changing the default to an alternative location like that shown.
 Programs installed in the 'Program Files (x86)' folder are subject to Microsoft's UAC (User Account Control) which may induce issues in the future.
 Most developers prefer to install development tools at C:\ due to the problems associated with installing in 'Program Files (x86)'.
 Click Next.

-Choose to create a desktop icon and select the Python 3.5 (or latest) version.
+Choose to create a desktop icon and select the Python 3.5 (or latest stable) version.
 I create the desktop icon so I can quickly open PyCharm later.
 And, in a later step, after you have opened PyCharm, I recommend that you R-click the icon in the taskbar and select 'Pin to Taskbar' for easy access.
 Note: you may prefer to continue to have .py files associated with Python instead of PyCharm.
 This enables you to run files by double-clicking them in File Explorer or by typing just the file name at the command line.
 On the other hand, if the .py box below is checked, PyCharm will open when a .py file is double-clicked or run from the command line.
 Make the selection that best supports your desired workflow.